merlindorin/website/content/posts/2-kubernetes-an-humble-introduction.md

 - Update
 - Delete

-Kubernetes is also "reactive", that's why we can also "Watch" resources states and so work on streams.
+Kubernetes is also "reactive", that's why we can "Watch" resources states and so work on streams.

-As we have seen, Kubernetes is by definition expandable.
-That's why we can integrate Kubernetes :
+So, Kubernetes is by definition expandable and everything is done to a thin integration :

 - by creating new kind of resource (CRD : Custom Resource Definition)
 - by using lifecycle hooks (initializer, finalizers, etc.).